devpi/devpi/doc/userman/devpi_commands.rst

     web serving options:
       --host HOST          domain/ip address to listen on [localhost] --port PORT          port to listen for http requests.
-When used with --gendeploy, port+1 will be used to prevent accidental clashes with ad-hoc runs.
-[3141]
-      --outside-url URL    the outside URL where this server will be reachable.
+[3141] --outside-url URL    the outside URL where this server will be reachable.
                            Set this if you proxy devpi-server through a web server and the web server does not set or you want to override